Zhuang people: Military conflicts

 The Zhuang provided the Song dynasty with river transportation during the Song conquest of Southern Han (970–971).
 Some 20,000 Zhuang also fought for Southern Han but they were defeated.
 Afterwards, the Mo clan of Nandan submitted to Song authority in 974 and the Meng clan of Yizhou rebelled in 1038 but was put down.

 In 980, the Zhuang participated in the Song–Đại Cồ Việt war as Song allies, however the expedition ended in defeat.

 In 1000, the Zhuang attacked Yongzhou but the attack was quelled by Zhuang troops of the Song-allied Huang clan.

 In 1001, Zhuang calling themselves the Troops of Chen (chenbing) rebelled in Yizhou.
 Their leader, Su Chengzhun, titled himself King of the Pacified South (nanping wang).
 The rebels took a few towns but were hampered by floods and suffered several defeats until their leader was killed three months later.

 In 1004, a Nong chieftain was given a banquet at a Song prefecture.
 The Viets reacted to this with anger and pillaged the area.

-In 1038, there was a disturbance at Rongzhou and Yizhou which took troops from three prefectures the loss of six high-ranking officials to suppress.
+In 1038, there was a disturbance at Rongzhou and Yizhou which took troops from three prefectures and the loss of six high-ranking officials to suppress.
 The prefect of Yizhou blamed the unrest on bad administration and that the problem was the result of systematic neglect of the south on the throne's part: administrators received inadequate salaries and local troops only received supplies sporadically.
 As a result, the temptation to raid barbarian lands was irresistible.

 In 1044, Ou Xifan of the Ou clan rebelled to the northwest of Yizhou.
 Ou Xifan had received a jinshi degree and served as an officer but grew dissatisfied with his rewards.
 He declared the Great Tang and declared war on the Song.
 He was caught in 1045 and executed by vivisection.